GideonBature/GideonBature/README.md

 ### Hi there 👋

-### my name is Gideon Bature, I am presently a student of ALX Africa Software Engineering.
+### my name is Gideon Bature, I am presently a student of ALX Software Engineering.

 - I'm currently working on my Technical and Softskill.
 - I'm currently learning the following: